Twcash/Aquarion/README.md

 # Tantros-test
 An Attempt to add tantros
-May or may not be good but I will try my best. not compatiable with Foo's client
+May or may not be good but I will try my best. not compatiable with Foo's client, New Horizons, and possibly more

 Since this is still testing there is a major bug I am currently working on.
 It is simple but many will think that the campaign is locked, it is not.